Inspection Reports for

 Findings

-The plan outlines corrective actions including continued treatment for resident #62, staff education on pressure sore prevention and treatment, competency checks, and regular observations to ensure care plan interventions are followed.
+The plan outlines corrective actions including ongoing treatment for a resident with pressure sores, staff education on prevention and treatment, competency checks, and regular observations to ensure care plan interventions are followed.

 Deficiencies (1)